 Group Membership Attribute:

-2. Microsoft provides a unique OID for rule chain matching as part of the search filter syntax, so when executing an LDAP Query to Active Directory using this OID, Active Directory returns a list of all the groups that a user's main group membership inherits from.
+Microsoft provides a unique OID for rule chain matching as part of the search filter syntax, as a result when executing an LDAP Query to the Active Directory using this OID, the Active Directory will return a list of all the groups according to the user's main group membership.

 Mapping Strategy: Static